Program Category: PhD Programs

 The Department of Slavic Languages offers sequential degrees (MA/MPhil/PhD) in Russian, Czech, Polish, South Slavic, and Ukrainian literature.
 For the MA degree, students work in their primary literature.
 For the MPhil degree, students do more advanced work in their major field.
 Students earning a PhD in Russian literature may choose to complete either a minor in a related field or the concentration in Comparative Literature and Society.
 Students earning a PhD in Czech, Polish, South Slavic, or Ukrainian literature must complete a concentration in Comparative Literature and Society.

 The Institute for Comparative Literature and Society (ICLS) at Columbia acts as an interdisciplinary institute bringing together faculty and students from different departments, but it is not itself a department and it does not have independent degree programs.
-Students who wish to study Comparative Literature with a focus on Russian, Czech, Polish, South Slavic, or Ukrainian literature should apply directly to the program in Slavic Languages and also indicate their interest in the Institute for Comparative Literature and Society on the application.
-Successful applicants complete the MA in a Slavic literature and then incorporate a concentration in Comparative Literature and Society into their studies at the MPhil level.
+Students with expertise in multiple languages who wish to work comparatively in several national or regional cultures or to draw upon other disciplinary methodologies should review the program descriptions on the Institute for Comparative Literature and Society website.
+To study Comparative Literature with a focus on Russian, Czech, Polish, South Slavic, or Ukrainian literature, students must apply directly to the program in Slavic Languages, clearly indicating their interest in the Institute for Comparative Literature and Society by checking the relevant box on the application.
+Successful applicants complete the MA in a Slavic literature and then earn a Certificate in Comparative Literature and Society as part of their studies at the MPhil level.
 For more details, see the ICLS website.